Amazfit GTR Mini

 • 1.3

-Call handling is very limited because reviews consistently note the lack of speaker and microphone support.
+Call handling is a consistent weakness because reviewers repeatedly note the absence of a speaker and microphone for taking calls.

 • 1.0